SebCortes/CloudPost/README.md

 # Cloud Post

-Cloud Post is a production-ready sample web application designed to demonstrate how to build a simple microservices architecture on AWS.
-It includes infrastructure as code for the main application, an observability stack, and a CI/CD pipeline.
-It allows users to create and manage posts, with a simple frontend and backend architecture.
+Cloud Post is a production-ready sample web application designed to demonstrate how to build a secure full stack application on AWS.
+It includes infrastructure as code with Terraform, a NestJS backend, a Next.js frontend, and a self-hosted observability stack with Grafana, Prometheus, and Loki.
+It allows users to create and manage posts.

 ![CloudPost main page](./static/image.png)